Top 10 Challenges Healthcare Companies Face Today

 However, most care providers, even top healthcare companies, lack advanced architecture and data management systems to manage data collected from multiple sources.

-Connected medical devices and a greater need to keep the records of patient information attract the attention of malicious hackers to healthcare providers.
+Connected medical devices and a greater need to keep records of patient information attract the attention of malicious hackers to healthcare providers.
 As you can see, healthcare data breach statistics clearly reveal an upward trend in data breaches from 2009—2018.

 Those breaches have resulted in theft/exposure of 189,945,874 healthcare records.
 That equates to more than 59% of the population of the United States.